In this topic

 - Deployment of production content back to Preproduction and Integration.

-You can deploy either using deployment tools for a version-controlled team development environment, or through Visual Studio using the Episerver extensions and publish profiles.
-In both cases you need to contact Episerver before you deploy for the first time, to get the needed deployment integration settings information.
+You can deploy either using deployment tools for a version-controlled team development environment, or through Visual Studio using the Optimizely extensions and publish profiles.
+In both cases you need to contact Optimizely before you deploy for the first time, to get the needed deployment integration settings information.

 Note: Read through and follow the recommendations below, to make deployment as smooth as possible!